Bradley Braves men's basketball: Jim Les (2002–2011)

 Bradley turned to another alum, Jim Les, to take over for Molinari.
 Les was a senior on the 1986 Braves squad that went 32–3 before losing in the second round of the NCAA tournament.
 However, the Braves failed to finish above .500 in Les's first three years as head coach.

 In 2006, the Braves won their final five games of the season to finish in a tie for fifth place in MVC play.
 The Braves surprised in the MVC tournament, reaching the championship game before losing to Southern Illinois.
 The Braves received an at-large bid to the NCAA tournament as a No. 13 seed, their first trip to the Tournament since 1996.
 In the Tournament, the Braves upset No. 4-ranked Kansas in the first round and upset No. 5-ranked Pittsburgh to advance to the Sweet Sixteen for the first time since 1955.
 In the Sweet Sixteen, the No. 1-seeded Memphis defeated the Braves.
-O'Bryant left Bradley after the season for the NBA draft, where he was drafted 9th overall.
+After the season ended, Bradley's star center Patrick O'Bryant declared for the NBA draft where he was drafted 9th overall.

 Each of Les's next three Brave teams appeared in postseason play, losing in the second round of the 2007 NIT, and finishing as runners-up in the 2008 College Basketball Invitational and 2009 CollegeInsider.com Tournament.

 After a disappointing 2010 and a 20-loss 2011, the Braves fired Les.